-3.2.3 For employees who are unable to work due to adverse conditions Institutes/Service Departments must have mechanisms to discuss the reasons with each employee and what efforts have been made or are being made to attend work.
-Institutes/Service Departments have the discretion to allow paid time off, depending upon the individual circumstances of the case.
-The length of paid time off must be made clear to the employee, including any further review of this relating to on-going adverse conditions.
-Institutes/ Service Departments also have the discretion, in agreement with the employee, to allow holidays to be taken, unpaid time off to be taken, or time off to be worked back.
+3.2.3 For employees who are unable to work due to adverse conditions Departments must have mechanisms to discuss the reasons with each employee and what efforts have been made or are being made to attend work.
+Departments have the discretion to allow paid time off, depending upon the individual circumstances of the case.
+The length of paid time off must be made clear to the employee, including any further review of this relating to ongoing adverse conditions.
+Departments also have the discretion, in agreement with the employee, to allow holidays to be taken, unpaid time off to be taken, or time off to be worked back.

 3.2.5 Managers must have clear lines of communication and delegation established in case of their absence, which are communicated to all staff so that employees know who to contact and what back-up procedures exist for alternative contacts.

 If an employee has specific concerns about their personal arrangements, they should discuss this immediately with their line-manager.
-Immediate line managers should decide on a case-by-case basis whether it is appropriate for employees in their institute/service department to leave work early.
+Immediate line managers should decide on a case-by-case basis whether it is appropriate for employees in their department to leave work early.
 When making this decision they should take into account the employee’s circumstances (for example distance from home, mode of transport, responsibility for dependants), the employee’s views and the needs of the University.

-3.3.1 Ensuring that all management and staff are fully aware of the policy, procedure and respective responsibilities.
+3.3.1 ensuring that all management and staff are fully aware of the policy, procedure and respective responsibilities.

-3.3.2 The design and development of appropriate training and monitoring systems for the operation of this policy and procedure.
+3.3.2 the design and development of appropriate training and monitoring systems for the operation of this policy and procedure.

-3.3.3 Providing advice, guidance and support to line managers and or individuals to support the implementation of the Policy and Procedure.
+3.3.3 providing advice, guidance and support to line managers and or individuals to support the implementation of the Policy and Procedure.

 4.1 Training and / or briefings on this policy and procedure will be provided by HR for all managers to ensure that there is a consistent approach and application throughout the University.
 Updates will be provided in response to changes in law and case-law, where appropriate.